Adding your recurring income in PocketGuard allows you to see how much money is available to create a budget and calculate your IN MY POCKET.

 In case a transaction didn't match an income name, you can manually mark your income as received.

 To do that, please complete the steps below:

-- Hit an income you’d like to mark as received;
+- Swipe an income you’d like to mark as received;

 NOTE: the transaction will be renamed to your income name and categorized as “Income” in order to associate it with the income.